Inner Mongolia: Qing period

 The Inner Mongolian Chahar leader Ligdan Khan, a descendant of Genghis Khan, opposed and fought against the Qing until he died of smallpox in 1634.
 Thereafter, the Inner Mongols under his son Ejei Khan surrendered to the Qing.
 Ejei Khan was given the title of Prince (親王 (qīn wáng)), and Inner Mongolian nobility became closely tied to the Qing royal family and intermarried with them extensively.
 Ejei Khan died in 1661 and was succeeded by his brother Abunai.
 After Abunai showed disaffection with Manchu Qing rule, he was placed under house arrest in 1669 in Shenyang and the Kangxi Emperor gave his title to his son Borni.
 Abunai then bid his time and then he and his brother Lubuzung revolted against the Qing in 1675 during the Revolt of the Three Feudatories, with 3,000 Chahar Mongol followers joining in on the revolt.
 The revolt was put down within two months, the Qing then crushed the rebels in a battle on 20 April 1675, killing Abunai and all his followers.
 Their title was abolished, all Chahar Mongol royal males were executed even if they were born to Manchu Qing princesses, and all Chahar Mongol royal females were sold into slavery except the Manchu Qing princesses.
-The Chahar Mongols were then put under the direct control of the Qing Emperor, unlike the other Inner Mongol leagues which maintained their autonomy.
+The Chahar Mongols were then reorganized into the Eight Banners of Chahar under the direct control of the Qing Emperor, unlike the other Inner Mongol leagues which maintained their autonomy.

 Despite officially prohibiting Han Chinese settlement on the Manchu and Mongol lands, by the 18th century the Qing decided to settle Han refugees from northern China who were suffering from famine, floods, and drought into Manchuria and Inner Mongolia.
 As a result, the Han Chinese farmed 500,000 hectares in Manchuria and tens of thousands of hectares in Inner Mongolia by the 1780s.